 • Engaru Town Shirataki Geopark Exchange Center / Buried Cultural Property Center

-• Maruseppu Forest Park Ikoi no Mori
+• Maruseppu Forest Park Ikoi-no-Mori

 • Tokoro Ruins Forest